driesbenoit/blog-autoshinydeployment/README.md

 ```

 ## Adjust the testscript to perform a git pull
 Once this is working, the testscript above can be adjusted so that instead of printing HTML, it now pulls the changes from the remote.
 Note that it is necessary that the process that is executing the script (again, this will most likely be apache/nginx) has the required (write) permissions for the repository and directory it resides in on the vps.
 Also, you'll have to make sure that the user executing the script on the vps can pull without providing a password.
-This can be done by setting up the usual ssh public/private key pair and add the public key to your online repo.
+This can be done by setting up the usual ssh public/private key pair and add the public key to your Bitbucket/Github account.
 Again, see the [Bitbucket docs](https://support.atlassian.com/bitbucket-cloud/docs/set-up-personal-ssh-keys-on-linux/ "Bitbucket Docs").

 ```python
 #!/usr/bin/env python3